 - 2016 EU Referendum in the UK

 Using this 2016 EU Referendum feature service, prompt the user for a region (e.g., Northern Ireland, North East, North West), then display the voting districts in that region based on their remain/leave vote.
 The remain/leave vote percentages add to 100, so you can safely base your ClassBreaksRenderer on one of the two percentage fields.
 As with the presidential election scenario above, set up vote margin classes like 0-10%, 10-20%, >20% and use shades of one color to depict the remain districts and shades of another color to depict the leave districts.
+Note: this service will not display properly in a SceneView using API version 4.8 or higher.
+So use a MapView or version 4.7 of the API.

 This project is one week in length.
 Please refer to the Canvas course Calendar for the due date.